sinodos-id/quark-agent/README.md

-# Autopen Message Manager ✨
+# Generic Message Manager ✨

-This project is an SSI (Self-Sovereign Identity) API designed to streamline the operations of a Decentralized Identity agent, specifically focusing on Verifiable Credential issuance and presentation flows using DIDComm.
+This project is an SSI (Self-Sovereign Identity) API for QuarkID, designed to streamline the operations of a Decentralized Identity agent, specifically focusing on generic Verifiable Credential issuance and presentation flows using DIDComm.

 ## Overview 📖

-The Autopen Message Manager acts as a backend service that interacts with an SSI agent library (@extrimian/agent) to handle DIDComm messages related to Verifiable Credentials.
+The Generic Message Manager acts as a backend service that interacts with an SSI agent library (@extrimian/agent) to handle DIDComm messages related to Verifiable Credentials.
 It exposes API endpoints to initiate credential issuance and presentation requests, generating Out-of-Band (OOB) invitations that can be shared with agent clients (e.g., mobile wallets, such as the **Quark ID wallet client**).

 ## How it Works 🛠️